plasticrake/tplink-smarthome-api/README.md

 ```

 ## CLI
-Install the command line utility with `npm install -g hs100-api`.
-Run `hs100-api --help` for help.
+Install the command line utility with `npm install -g tplink-smarthome-api`.
+Run `tplink-smarthome-api --help` for help.

 ## API
-The API is not stable (but it's getting close!) and there may be breaking changes.

 For functions that send commands, the last argument is `SendOptions` where you can set the `transport` ('tcp','udp') and `timeout`.

 Functions that take more than 3 arguments are passed a single options object as the first argument (and if its a network commmand, SendOptions as the second.)